 You may be required to go through teeth scaling as well as root planing at the dentist’s office near my location if symptoms of severe gum disease are discovered.
 The treatment will ensure that the dangerous effects are stopped so that your mouth will be kept healthy.

 Chronic gum disease will be experienced if your gums are infected through the activities of bacteria which can lead to the pulling away of your gums from your teeth.
 This can lead to the creation of large pockets in-between your gums and teeth which will harbor more bacteria.
 If these bacteria are not eliminated in good time, the consequences may be fatal.

-Untreated, chronic gum disease has the capacity of leading to tooth loss, tissue and bone loss, moving teeth, lost teeth, among others.
+Untreated, chronic gum disease has the capacity of leading to tooth loss, tissue and bone loss, moving teeth, and lost teeth, among others.
 Chronic gum disease is affecting about half of the adult population above 30 in the United States.
-The reasons for this are not far fetched and they include inadequate dental hygiene, aging, smoking, family history, inadequate nutrition, just to mention but few.
+The reasons for this are not far-fetched and they include inadequate dental hygiene, aging, smoking, family history, and inadequate nutrition, just to mention but a few.